Claims Recovery, Appeals, Disputes and Grievances

 We grant care providers and certain health care professionals the right to appeal certain disciplinary actions imposed by us.

-The appeals process is structured so most appeals for terminations, not including non-renewal of the care provider’s contract with us, can be heard before disciplinary action is implemented.
+The appeals process is structured so most appeals for terminations, not including non-renewal of the care provider’s contract with us, may be heard before disciplinary action is implemented.

 A care provider or health care professional may request an appeal (fair hearing or review) after we take adverse action to restrict, suspend or terminate a care provider or health care professional’s ability to provide health care services to our members for reasons relating to the professional competence or conduct that adversely affects or could adversely affect the member’s health or welfare.

-A notice will be provided within 30 calendar days after the adverse action is taken that will include the following:
+A notice is provided within 30 calendar days after the adverse action is taken.
+It includes the following:

-- UnitedHealthcare has determined an adverse action is necessary and the final action will be reported to the National Practitioner Data Bank, Healthcare Integrity and Protection Data Bank and appropriate state licensing board.
+- UnitedHealthcare determined an adverse action is necessary, and the final action will be reported to the National Practitioner Data Bank, Healthcare Integrity and Protection Data Bank and appropriate state licensing board.

 - A description of and reason for the action.

-We will notify the care provider or health care professional of the fair hearing or review date within 30 calendar days of our the receipt of request for appeal, or within the timeframe required by state law.
-The fair hearing or review will take place within 60 calendar days of the date we receive the request for appeal, or within the timeframe required by state law.
+We will notify the care provider or health care professional of the fair hearing or review date within 30 calendar days of our receipt of request for appeal, or within the time frame required by state law.
+The fair hearing or review takes place within 60 calendar days of the date we receive the request for appeal, or within the time frame required by state law.

 The hearing panel will render a decision in a timely manner.
 Decisions will be provided in writing and include one of the following:

-- Provisional reinstatement with conditions set forth by us, or
+- Provisional reinstatement with conditions set forth by us.